C++

 Discussion Points:

-- Should we use raw pointers in modern C++? ...
-No we should not!
+? - Should we use raw pointers in modern C++? — Generally, no.

 Lambda Functions